-Kim Allchurch-Flick begins her work with the PCC Small Business Develop Center in January 2019.
-She will be the cohort lead for the Encore & Solo Business Builders Program.
+Kim Allchurch-Flick began her work with the PCC Small Business Develop Center in January 2019.
+She is the cohort lead for the Encore & Solo Business Builders Program.

 1. Welcome to the PCC SBDC, what brought you here to teach and advise with us?

 Sr. Advisor at the PCC SBDC, Jackie B. Peterson!
 She is such a profound influence, I’ve taken her courses and read her book, it’s dog eared in my office as a consistent reference.
 I have a very long passion for entrepreneurs, particularly solo and Encore entrepreneurs because I am one and through the years I’ve seen that people have incredible resilience and ability to adapt and create, they just need some support along the way.
 I am a connector, collaborator and catalyst, and a very supportive advocate.

 2. What is your real world small business experience?

 I worked for a couple small pharmaceutical boutique firms in my own territory that covered 5 states.
 It’s the best of both worlds, a little bit corporate, a lot entrepreneurial.
 At Portland State earning my International Master of Business I became involved with the Center for Entrepreneurship, the eClub and the Impact Entrepreneurs, earning the certificate in the Business of Social Entrepreneurship.
 As a member of several entrepreneur groups, I am an advisor and advocate.
 I created my own consulting company for social entrepreneurship in 2014.
 My best role is as advocate and advisor, the backstage manager, the wind beneath an entrepreneur’s wings.

 3. What do you look forward to the most as an instructor/Advisor?